Aston: Education

-There are three secondary schools in Aston: Broadway Academy, refurbished and opened by the Duke of Kent in 2011, King Edward VI Aston, the only grammar school in the constituency, Aston Manor School and Eden Boys' Leadership Academy.
+There are three secondary schools in Aston: Broadway Academy, refurbished and opened by the Duke of Kent in 2011, King Edward VI Aston, the only grammar school in the constituency, and Aston Manor School.

 There are seven primary schools: Aston Tower Community Primary School, Birchfield Community School, Manor Park Primary Academy, Mansfield Green E-ACT Academy, Sacred Heart Catholic Primary School, Prince Albert Primary School, and Yew Tree Community School.

-There are two libraries in the ward: Aston Library and Birchfield Library.
-Aston Library was due to be shut down by Birmingham City Council in 2017 to save money; however, this decision was reversed after public consultation.
-It is now run by community organisations.
+Aston Library and Birchfield Library are within the ward.
+Birmingham City Council planned to permanently close Aston Library in 2017 to save money; however, the decision was reversed after public consultation, and it is now run by community organisations.

 Aston Cross

 Aston Cross was once the home of Ansells Brewery and HP Sauce.
 The six-acre Aston site was purchased by developer Chancerygate in 2007 at £800,000 per acre, but they subsequently sold it for half that price and it now houses a distribution warehouse for East End Foods.
-Aston Manor Brewery (Now Aston Manor Cider) was started in Thimble Mill Lane in 1982 by former employees of Ansell's after Ansell's Aston Brewery closed.
+Aston Manor Brewery (Now Aston Manor Cider) was started in Thimble Mill Lane in 1982 by former employees of Ansell's after Ansells' Aston Brewery closed.

 From 1956 to 1969, Aston Cross was the Midlands base of Associated Television (ATV) which had its Alpha Studios on Aston Road North.
-The ATV office building later became the studios of radio stations BRMB and XTRA-AM.
+The ATV office building later became the studios of radio stations BRMB and Xtra-AM.
 Although both stations moved to Birmingham's Broad Street in the early 1990s, the building is still called Radio House.
 Launching in February 1974, BRMB was the UK's fourth Independent Local Radio station and, while in Aston, was the most listened to radio station in the West Midlands.